kbroughton/jupyter-cloud/README.md

 * Add support for cloud providers to jupyter notebooks (aws, gcloud, az variants) plus common tools for cloud analytics.
 * Adds docker-compose.yml to mount in notebooks to work/templates

+We use the notebook frontend by pinning jupyter/scipy-notebook:6.4.12 instead of the default jupyter-lab that comes with the newer scipy-notebooks  because it was too hard to get extensions working with Lab.

 It is designed to be run from a docker-compose.yml which includes many other cloud tools.
 Data from each tool should be mounted into the jupyter notebook by adding a line like